ONLINE: HONORS Literature

 What students learn

-One of the best reasons for reading great novels is that they afford rare opportunities to eavesdrop on characters' thoughts and feelings as they are being experienced.
+One of the best reasons for reading great novels is that they afford rare opportunities to eavesdrop on characters' lives and thoughts and feelings as they are being experienced.
 And when you begin to identify with a character, you discover what it feels like to be someone else.
 A fine teacher of literature at Northwestern University recently wrote that when reading novels—

 … readers watch heroes and heroines in the never-ending process of justifying themselves, deceiving themselves, arguing with themselves.
 That is something you cannot watch in real life, where we see others only from the outside and have to infer inner states from their behavior...
 [Reading an account of] a quarrel, we experience from within what each person is perceiving and thinking.
 How misunderstandings or unintentional insults happen becomes clear. — This is a form of novelistic wisdom taught by nothing else quite so well.